 RD, R (on the application of) v Mental Health Review Tribunal EWHC 781 (Admin)

-The communication by the medical member of a “very preliminary” view was lawful, even though it went to detainability and not merely to mental condition; the reasons given for not discharging were adequate.
+The communication by the medical member of a “very preliminary” view was lawful, even though it went to detainability and not merely to mental condition.

 R (O) v MHRT MHLR 326; (2007) 93 BMLR 110; (2007) A.C.D.
 16

-Section 72(3)(b) – the tribunal may further consider his case in the event of any such recommendation not being complied with.
-‘His case’ means the patient’s application to the tribunal – that application and the tribunal’s powers in respect of it, including the power to agree to the patient’s request for his application to be withdrawn remain extant after the tribunal has made a recommendation under this provision.
+The tribunal may further consider a patient’s application to the tribunal, including the power to agree to the patient’s request for his application to be withdrawn remain extant after the tribunal has made a recommendation under this provision.